spiceai/docs/spiceaidocs/docs/features/embeddings/index.md

 ## Embedding Methods
 ### Just-in-Time (JIT) Embeddings {#jit-embeddings}

 JIT embeddings are computed during query execution.
-This is useful when you can't or don't want to pre-compute embeddings (e.g. if the dataset is large, infrequently queried, has heavy prefiltering).
+This is useful when pre-computing embeddings is infeasible (e.g. if the dataset is large, infrequently queried, has heavy prefiltering).
 To add an embedding column, specify it within the dataset's column.

 ```yaml
 datasets: